 Where, for example, services are being provided relating to advice on dilapidations that arise during the term of the lease or other professional services that relate to the management of the lease, this may mean that firms retain such rent deposits in client account for some time; even until the end of the lease when the funds may be distributed according to a specified scheme or provision.
 Firms need to be mindful that their obligations under the SRA Accounts Rules continue for the period they hold the deposit.
 They will need to make sure that they, for example, keep records, account for interest and promptly return monies to the client.

-This can be contrasted with the situation where firms are holding rent deposits indefinitely and there is no reason for the money to be held in the client account, other than for the client’s convenience.
+We do not expect firms to be holding rent deposits indefinitely if there is no reason for the money to be held in the client account i.e. there is no delivery of regulated services, other than for the client’s convenience or because no other arrangements are feasible.
 This would amount to a breach of rule 3.3.

 A law firm is acting as attorney under a lasting power of attorney (LPA) for a client who cannot manage their own affairs due to their mental and physical incapacity.
 The firm is unsure whether it can hold the client’s money in their client account in order to make payments for the client’s personal living expenses or medical care.

 Where solicitors are acting as attorney under an LPA (or enduring power of attorney), they act on the instructions of the donor and in the specific circumstances set out in the power of attorney.
 In this situation, receiving or holding the donor’s money into client account and making payments out of it, would not give rise to a breach of rule 3.3.
 You should always act in the best interests of your client (the donor) which may mean operating the client’s own account as signatory or placing money in a designated deposit account.